yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     -  Protocol: **TCP**

-    -  Source address: *****
+    -  Source address: **\***

-    -  Destination Address: type the public IP address assigned to the firewall you identified earlier in this task
+    -  Destination Address: Type the public IP address assigned to the firewall you identified earlier in this task.

     -  Destination ports: **80** (to allow HTTP traffic)

-    -  Translated Address: **10.7.1.254** (private IP of the Azure Load Balancer you deployed earlier in this lab)
+    -  Translated Address: **10.7.1.254** (Private IP of the Azure Load Balancer you deployed earlier in this lab.)

     -  Translated Port: **80**